 Unless you’ve spent a lot of time on the islands already, chances are you’ll need to familiarize yourself with the area.
-Each island and each town has a different feel to it.
-Some are more lively with more conveniences, while others are more private and secluded.
+Each island and town may have a different feel to it.
+Some are livelier with more conveniences, while others are private and secluded.
 How will you know which area you prefer if you don’t spend time testing it out?

 Renting a home for a year or two allows you to discover what you like and dislike without tying yourself to one location.
 You might have your heart set on a waterfront home rental, and then discover a preference for a different lifestyle—for example, a mountain home with great views instead of beachfront property.